 JUST KIDDING – Contracted end time is 3:15 but I’m not even done with my dismissal duty until at least 3:20.
 Before having my own kids I stayed until 4:30 or 5:30 every day but now I’m doing everything I can to walk out the door at 4:00.
 I usually have a committee meeting, faculty meeting, or leadership team meeting one day a week as well.
-My 3:20-4:00 time is really different day to day.
-If there’s no meeting, here’s what I might be doing: creating and running copies for an individual behavior plan, venting with my co-counselor, prepping for the next day’s lessons, catching up on emails, calling parents, picking up the destruction in my office, doing an instastory, finding a book for a teacher that needs something for a specific topic, or scrolling on FB to decompress before I pick my up own kids.
+My 3:20-4:00 time is really different from day to day.
+If there’s no meeting, here’s what I might be doing: creating and running copies for an individual behavior plan, venting with my co-counselor, prepping for the next day’s lessons, catching up on emails, calling parents, picking up the destruction in my office, doing an instastory, finding a book for a teacher that needs something for a specific topic, or scrolling on FB to decompress before I pick up my own kids.

 I’ve tried to cut down on the time I’m spending at home on work stuff and I think I’ve been somewhat successful.
 A big piece of that is that I’m finally starting to re-use some of my lesson plans instead of creating them all from scratch every year.
-That said, I still probably spend about 30 minutes every weekday evening on stuff for my school (rescheduling lessons that got cancelled due to a crisis or “crisis”, texting teachers about behavior intervention ideas, altering scenarios for lessons, etc.).
-Some weekends I feel like all I do is work – some weekends I’m just wearing my wife and mom hat.
+That said, I still probably spend about 30 minutes every weekday evening on stuff for my school (rescheduling lessons that got canceled due to a crisis or “crisis”, texting teachers about behavior intervention ideas, altering scenarios for lessons, etc.).
+Some weekends I feel like all I do is work – some weekends I’m just wearing my wife and mom hats.